 About Us

-Also located on site are the MCHC Office, the Peterborough Family Health Team (PFHT) Clinic and the Lakefield Physiotherapy and Foot Healthcare Clinic.
+Also located on site are the MMC Office, the Peterborough Family Health Team (PFHT) Clinic and the Lakefield Physiotherapy and Foot Healthcare Clinic.

-The MCHC has the following sources of revenue:
+The MMC has the following sources of revenue:

 Mission / Vision